 It is almost always of one of the longer US routes about which people want to know the mileage and/or the midway-point.
 And that makes sense: I mean, the halfway point along US 46?
 Who cares.
-But the halfway point of, say, US 6 or US 20?
+But the midway point of, say, US 6 or US 20?
 Now that's kind of interesting.
-But it takes quite a bit of effort to figure that out... at least the way I do it, which allows me to stay accurate within one-tenth of a mile.
-And it's even more difficult to calculate the mileage of a route that no longer exists, or that has non-driveable interruptions in its historic alignment (like US 66).
-As a result, I have measured the mileages and calculated the midpoints for only a few US routes.
-I may never get to them all, but whenever I do complete a project, I will add a link in the list below.
+But it takes quite a bit of effort to figure that out... at least the way I do it, which allows me to stay accurate within one-tenth of a mile per 100.
+And it is even more difficult to calculate the mileage of a route that no longer exists, or that has non-driveable interruptions in its historic alignment (like US 66).
+However, during the COVID-19 pandemic I found myself with extra discretionary time, and I used it to measure all 291 current and former US routes.
+The results can be found in the header section on the page for each US highway.